CavernCrawlers/CavernCrawlers.github.io/Experience_and_Levels.md

 Once a character has accumulated enough experience points to reach the next level, the character will level up the next time they complete at least a [Long Rest](Combat.md#Long-Rest) in a [Safe Haven](Combat.md#Extended-Rest).
 Upon completion of the rest, the character gains all the benefits of their new level.

 ## Leveling Table
+The table below shows how many **experience points** are needed to achieve each level.
+Addtionally, the **skill bonus** for both single-class and hybrid-class characters is provided.

 | Level |     Exp   | Single-Class | Hybrid-Class |
 |:-----:|----------:|:------------:|:------------:|
 |   0   |      -500 |  +0          | +0           |